tattersoftware/codeigniter4-reports/README.md

 Once the library is included all the resources are ready to go and you are ready to start making your report classes.
-Reports are detected across any namespace so can come from your `App\Reports` directory or any module or addin.
+Reports are detected across any namespace so can come from your `App\Reports` namespace or any module under **Reports**.
 See `ReportInterface` for requirements when writing a report class.

 ## Generate results

-Once all the reports are setup use the command-line interface to generate report results:
+Once all the report classes are written, use the command-line interface to generate report results:

 `> php spark reports:generate`

-Each report class handles checking for missing report values so this command can be run routinely (e.g. by regular cron).
+Each report class handles checking for missing report values so this command can be run routinely (e.g. by a daily cron).

 ## Access results